Stay Connected!

 Section 3- Membership

-Membership includes the governmental agencies responsible for the management of fish and wildlife resources in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, New Jersey, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia, and provinces of: Ontario, Quebec, New Brunswick, Newfoundland, Nova Scotia, and Prince Edward Island.
+Membership includes the governmental agencies responsible for the management of fish and wildlife resources in Maine, New Hampshire, Vermont, Massachusetts, Rhode Island, Connecticut, New York, Pennsylvania, New Jersey, Delaware, Maryland, Virginia, West Virginia, and the District of Columbia, and provinces of: Ontario, Québec, New Brunswick, Newfoundland and Labrador, Nova Scotia, and Prince Edward Island.

 Affiliate membership shall be extended to regional federal agencies responsible for fish and wildlife resources and that exercise authority in the member states and provinces.